brobuck87/UX-coding-challenge/README.md

 ### What we're looking for?

-The completed pages should very closely resemble the prototype's design and should have the functionalities listed below.
+The completed pages should very closely resemble the prototype's design and should have the functionalities.
+The acceptance criteria are below.

+- The pages needs to be responsive (sign-in page and successfully signed in page).
+- The sign-up box needs to be horizontally and vertically centered on the page.
-- Simple form validation, both email and password is required in order for the form to be submitted.
+- Simple form validation, both email and password are required in order for the form to be submitted.
   - Form validation upon submission (required)
-  - Inline form validation (not required)
+  - On field onBlur event validation (not required but nice to have)
-- Show/hide password functionality
+- Show/hide password functionality (required)

 Note: the red text on each page is not part of the UI (don't include it on the page you build), it's there to provide more info and a way to go back to the start page